-- Cluster housing to preserve natural features such as slopes, valleys, and ponds, and to avoid floodplains, steep slopes, and severely erodible soils; - Retain trees at their present location.
-If this is not possible then they should be replanted on-site or selectively relocated to the proposed spine road; - Provide noise abatement measures, if needed, along Muddy Branch Road; - Create a dense buffer on the western boundary with evergreen trees; - Retain a buffer of trees surrounding the CPSC facility; - Plant trees along MD 28 to enhance the present rural character and provide a psychological noise buffer.
-Selective use of landscaped berms may be necessary for noise mitigation; - Provide access from the proposed spine road connnecting across Muddy Branch Road from Area F-2; and - To assure compatibility, encourage the development of 10,000-squarefoot lots along the Westleigh boundary.
+- Cluster housing to preserve natural features such as slopes, valleys, and ponds, and to avoid floodplains, steep slopes, and severely endible soils; - Retain trees at their present location.
+If this is not possible then they should be replanted on-site or selectively relocated to the proposed spine road; - Provide noise abatement measures, if needed, along Muddy Branch Road; - Create a dense buffer on the western boundary with expresen trees. - Retain a buffer of trees surrounding the CPSC facility; - Plant trees along MD 28 to chhance the present rural character and provide a psychological noise buffer.
+Selective use of landscaped berms may be necessary for other mitigation; - Provide a from the proposed spine road connecting across Muddy Barton Road from Area F-2; and - To assure compatibility, encourage the development of 10,000-squarefoot lots along the Westleigh boundary.